washaweb/bootstrap-modal-transition/README.md

  * unfold-3d
  * zoom-out

-If you use **[modernizr](http://modernizr.com)**, the unfold-3d will comme with be set as a real 3d transform transition on supported browsers.
+The use of **[modernizr](http://modernizr.com)** will change the unfold-3d transition with a real 3d transform transition on supported browsers.

 ## Example